All posts

 Claude Does Not Call Your Tools

-Symptom: You ask Claude to use your connector, but it responds with text instead of calling a tool.
+Symptom: You ask Claude to use the connector, but it answers in text or uses the wrong tool.

 export const tool: AppToolConfig = {